 Gin & Tonic.
 If you can say it, you can make it.
 Right?
-Not exactly.
-The two-ingredient cocktail, which got its start in the 19th century as an antimalarial for British soldiers, requires your undivided attention.
-From glassware to garnish to spirit proof—45% ABV and above, if you mean business—everything should be carefully considered when mixing a G&T. But perhaps the most important variable is the ratio.
-A Gin & Tonic made with two-parts tonic to one-part gin is a highball of balance and beauty.
-Easy.
-Right?
+Right.
+But also, not exactly.
+The two-ingredient cocktail requires your undivided attention.
+From glassware to garnish to style of gin and spirit proof, everything should be carefully considered when mixing a G&T.

 Top with the tonic water and gently stir.